farshed/globecast/README.md

 ### Todo

 -  [ ] Playback controls: Play, pause, change volume.
+-  [ ] Move to user's location on first load and then last played station's location on subsequent loads.
 -  [ ] Display currently playing station and handle inaccessible stations.
 -  [ ] Display location info on hover.
 -  [ ] Remove locations with no stations.